RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/RulesForMembers.md

+## Welcome to [ResetHacker Community]

+- An India crowdsourcing community of action for Cybersecurity, IT professionals, engineers, and anyone who think cybersecurity (Hacking) as career.

 ## Guideline & Rules For Community Members

-We're RESETHACKER's Family.

-- India's crowdsourcing community of action for professionals hackers and hobbyists interested in  & Networking.

-### Want to know what we're all about?
-Here's a short run down of what you can expect:

-1. RESETHACKER is our researcher community, and this server exists to help you connect to the wider community here at RESETHACKER.

-2. Asking questions and answering them.
+1. Asking questions and answering them.
 Everyone’s got something to learn, everyone’s got something to teach.
 Take advantage of both!
-      Please do respect other people by asking specific questions, and trying to find the answer first yourself.
-      Don't ask open ended questions like, "how do I use burp", what is wireshark, etc.

-3. Shamelessness.
-We share both wins and losses without shame, because failure is the foundation of success.

-4. Responsible discussions of programs – it’s what we’re here for, after all, but remember to respect the public/private status of programs.

-5. Become friends with influencing people ,CTF player, CTF creator,Bughunter, developers,Programmers.
+And Please Avoid or google or use chatGPT for Questions based on

+      - How
+      - Why
+      - What

+### How to ask :
+- Introduce Name + year of expiriance.
+- Steps you have already taken to try to resolve the issue.
+- Where do you need help (Provide as much relevant information as possible eg SS, tools name etc)

 ### 🚨Strict rules🚷 @everyone